Tips & Tricks for Imperator Rome (1.2 Cicero)28 Oct 2019 0

 Plan Goals Ahead of Time

-Almost every action requires some kind of resource stockpile in order to accomplish properly.
-Warfare is the easiest example: not only do you need oratory points for a proper casus belli, but you also need to ensure that you have enough money and manpower in order to squash your enemy.
+Although not every action requires some kind of resource stockpile in order to accomplish properly, that doesn’t mean you shouldn’t be planning ahead.
+Warfare is the easiest example: not only do you need enough Political Influence points for a proper casus belli, but you also need to ensure that you have enough money and manpower in order to squash your enemy.
 More on that in the later section.
 Still, with a “finite” amount of time to play your civilization, it's important to make every “day” count.
 Although it's not a turn-based strategy game, the pause button is still your best friend and planning out your next few months can mean the difference between a fun game and a truly inspired campaign.

 Take Advantage of Character Bonuses

 Our ambition may be infinite, but our resources are not.
 Thus, make use of the leaders that you get.
 Carefully read what each leader will give you as a bonus and plan your next move accordingly.
-If you have a religious leaning leader, for example, that gives bonuses to conversion, then you may wish to convert a bunch of pops this year before doing anything else lest you miss out on some relevant bonuses.
+Many of the bonuses from these characters attributes are now passive and tick off in the background, but if, for example, you have a religious leader then you might want to switch the policies in your provinces to take advantage of the conversion bonuses offered by your leader’s skills.

 Overextension is Deadly

 Unlike other games which reward rapid expansion willy nilly, uncontrolled growth in Paradox games can cause massive internal struggles and rebellions.
 Keep in mind that you may need time for your armies to recover their manpower and your administrative apparatus to assimilate pops.
-Use excess oratory points to convert alien populations to citizens of your culture as well as keep armies around in order to keep rebelliousness in a province down until the region is pacified.
+As of the new Cicero update, you can no longer convert whole alien populations to citizens of your culture with the click of a button, requiring you to take a more cautious approach to expansion.
+It can now take decades to successfully convert an ethnically different province to your national culture, a process that can be hastened with governor policies and other organic modifiers.
+Be sure to keep armies around newly conquered areas in order to keep rebelliousness in a province down until the region is pacified.
 Position your army in a central location that it can respond to rebellions or barbarian border raids before the fortress is sacked.

 Optimize Your Realm Through Laws